-On March 27, 2024, the Company entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor" or "agent") to sell shares of the Class A Common Stock having an aggregate sale price of up to \$100.0 million through an "At The Market Offering" program ("the ATM Program) under which Cantor acts as the sales agent.
+On March 27, 2024, the Company entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor" or "agent") to sell shares of the Class A Common Stock having an aggregate sale price of up to \$100.0 million through our ATM Program under which Cantor acts as the sales agent.
 The sales of the shares made under the ATM Program may be made by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415 promulgated under the Securities Act of 1933, as amended.
 The agent sells the Class A Common Stock based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
 Under the ATM Program, the agent is entitled to total compensation at a commission rate of up to 3.0% of the sales price per share sold.

-As of March 31, 2024, the Company has sold no shares of Class A Common Stock under the ATM Program.
+As of June 30, 2024, the Company has sold and issued 3,582,583 shares of Class A Common Stock under the ATM Program and received net cash proceeds of approximately \$17.0 million.